 Afterwards, you can continue upgrading your VIP Level or spend your gems at the shop and the Gems Store.
 Personally, I like to invest all of the gems in upgrading my VIP Level Status towards 13 / 14 for more bonuses and better daily chest quality.

 As for spending your gems at the shop, go for items that are 70% off which is ok-ok.
 Items that are 80% are very rare and worth snatching for!

 6. Not Deciding Which to Jump or Not to Jump

-When you start a new character, you have 10 days to jump to a new kingdom with beginner’s teleport.
+When you start a new character, you have 10 days to jump to a new kingdom with a beginner’s teleport.
 Once 10 days expire, you lose the ability to jump.
 If you level up your City Hall to 8, you also lose the ability to jump.
-Be prepare to jump on 8th or 9th day to a new kingdom.
+Be prepared to jump on the 8th or 9th day to a new kingdom.

 7. Doing too Many Things at Once

 And what happens next, someone saw that you left yourself exposed?
-They launches attack and steals all of your hard earned resources.
+They launch attacks and steal all of your hard earned resources.

-These problems is less likely if you join one of these top alliances and is grouped up with your alliance members.
+These problems are less likely if you join one of these top alliances and are grouped up with your alliance members.
 However, if you are out in the wide open field — they are wild and you better keep your guard up.

 Have some troops to defend your city while your commanders gather resources.
 Don’t focus on too many commanders at once or you risk spreading yourself too thin, leaving with low-level commanders unable to defend yourself against high-powered players.